fluent/fluent-plugin-windows-eventlog/README.md

 #### fluentd Input plugin for Windows Event Log

 [Fluentd](http://fluentd.org) plugin to read Windows Event Log.
-You must use fluentd 'Windows' brach to use this, and this doesn't work on Linux of course.
+You must use fluentd 'Windows' brach to use me, and it doesn't work on Linux of course.

-.
+## Installation
+    gem install fluent-plugin-winevtlog

 ## Configuration
 #### fluentd Input plugin for Windows Event Log